naltmank/naltmank/README.md

-## Hi there 👋
+## Hello!

-I'm Noam, a 5th year PhD candidate at Georgia Tech in Mark Hay's lab.

-I'm interested in how humans affect species interactions on coral reefs.
-I tend to focus on interactions between corals, algae, and fishes.
+My name is Noam Altman-Kurosaki.
+I'm a marine ecologist interested in the mechanisms that drive coral reef decline and recovery.
+I'm currently a PhD Candidate in the Hay Lab at Georgia Tech.
+I received my BA in Ecology and Evolutionary Biology from Princeton University in 2016 and my MSc in Marine Biology from the University of Hawai'i at Manoa in 2019.

+## Research Interests

+While my interests are broad, I tend to take an experimental approach to understand how interactions between corals, algae, and fish are affected by stressors at global and local scales.
+Oftentimes this means spending long days swimming around the lagoons of Mo'orea, French Polynesia, where I conduct most of my work.

 <!--
 **naltmank/naltmank** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.